It's About Time (John Denver album)

-It's About Time is the 17th studio album by American singer-songwriter John Denver recorded at Criteria Recording Studios in Miami and released in November 1983.
+It's About Time is the seventeenth studio album by American singer-songwriter John Denver recorded at Criteria Recording Studios in Miami and released in November 1983.
 The album featured several notable supporting vocalists, including Patti Austin, Rita Marley (and The Wailers), and Emmylou Harris.
 "Wild Montana Skies" was the single from this album; members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.

 It contains the following dedication from John Denver: "This album is dedicated with great love and respect to the memory of my father, Lt.
 Col. (Ret.)
 H.J.
 "Dutch" Deutschendorf."